AmmoniumX/Forever-Factory/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
+Please add any and all relevant tags
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---